 Radio Advertising Bureau's "Matter of Fact" newsletter shared ABX research on how radio may deliver the best ROI and ROAS of all with some smart creative!
 Examples are from Red Lobster, Discover, McDonald's and Home Depot.
+If you're interested in creative effectiveness across all types of media, see our "Integrated Marketing in Every Channel" resources page.

 Thanks to the creative testing of more than 100,000 ads across all media by ABX Advertising Benchmark Index, we can now see the true strength of radio.
 There is great news about how radio performs in comparison to other media.